Haji Huud: In Mecca and Medina

 He lived in Mecca for 36 years and went for Hajj 36 times as mentioned in "Pirnama".
 His days in Mecca and then in Medina were spent in constant Ibadat and Riyazat.

 It is mentioned in "Muqasifat e Mohammadiya" that once in Medina, near the shrine of the prophet, Haji Hud was reciting the Durood and spontaneously words came out from his mouth 'Ya Jadadi (O Grandfather)'.
 In reply a sound came from the Roza 'Ya Waladi (O Son)'.
 Since then he acquired a Mehboobiyat and then got divine inspiration to go to India for tableegh of Islam.

 Travels

-From Madina, Haji Hud went to Chisht via Yemen.
+From Medina, Haji Hud went to Chisht via Yemen.
 It was a prominent religious learning center of its time.
 There, he met Khwaja Sayyed Nasiruddin Abu Yusuf Chishti and pledged Bai'at to him.
 Haji Hud's spiritual capabilities increased tremendously during this time.
 He was then given the "Khilafat" from the Peer along with gifts such as a prayer mat, asa mubarak, naalain and is given the title of "Qutub".
 Peer sahib asked him then to go and settle in Patan, a city in India.